Sduibek/fixtlang/ENGLISH_FIXT/readme.md

 ## NOTES:

- - These files will very likely have content that is newer than the content of the current publicly-available release of Fixt.
+ - *These files will very likely have content that is newer than the content of the current publicly-available release of Fixt.*

- - For files from the public releases of Fixt, check fixtlang/Archives and helpful info/ARCHIVES (Past Fixt Versions)/
+ - For files from the public releases of Fixt, check *fixtlang/Archives and helpful info/ARCHIVES (Past Fixt Versions)/*

- - Files not used in-game, such as ddraw.ini, f1_res.ini are provided here.
+ - Files not necessarily used in-game, such as *ddraw.ini* and *f1_res.ini* are provided here.
 Please consider translating them, as it'll make things easier for your compatriats when changing game settings :)

- - For similar reasons, copies of the Troubleshooting guide and Changelog are also provided.
+ - For similar reasons, copies of *Troubleshooting Fallout Fixt.txt* and *Fallout_Fixt_changelog.txt* are also provided.